This article has links to products and services we love, which we may make commission from.

 At the base of the Auto Toll Road, you will find Bingham Falls, a 40-foot cascading waterfall.

-The hike to get to the falls is 0.5 miles.
+The hike to get to the falls is 0.5 miles, but it can be a little tricky underfoot.

 During the warmer months you will see people swimming here.